rguske/rguske.github.io/post/vsphere-7-with-kubernetes-supercharged-helm-harbor-tkg/index.md

 *<center>Figure II: Application Deployment Flowchart</center>*

-I do have to mention that I used the upstream Harbor version for my demo and not the embedded Harbor registry which can be enabled through the [Registry Service](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-kubernetes/GUID-5B0373CA-5379-47AF-9284-ED725FC79D89.html) of vSphere 7.
+I do have to mention that I used the upstream Harbor version for my demo and not the embedded Harbor registry which can be enabled through the [Registry Service](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-kubernetes/GUID-5B0373CA-5379-47AF-9284-ED725FC79D89.html) of vSphere 7 with Kubernetes.
 The reason for this?
 I combined the possibilities to demonstrate the latest features of Harbor version 2.0 on the one hand and on the other hand the simplicity of deploying the registry via `Helm` on a Tanzu Kubernetes Grid Cluster.

 In this post I will focus on the installation of Harbor using `Helm` and also on the preperations you have to do upfront before you are able to let the [Supervisor Cluster](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-kubernetes/GUID-3E4E6039-BD24-4C40-8575-5AA0EECBBBEC.html) pull images out of Harbor and to subsequently instantiate them as a native Pod on vSphere.